stackvana/microcule/ReadMe.md

 For Express based plugins example, see: `./examples/express-plugins.js`

 Since plugins are standard Node.js middlewares, writing [custom plugins](#customPlugins) is very easy.

+## Languages

+`microcule` supports 20+ programming languages.
+The best way to get started is to see the [100+ Microcule Examples](https://github.com/stackvana/microcule-examples)

 ## Installation